btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 🚨 Database container could not be started or found.
 ```

-If everything works smoothly, you will get to see multiple completed marks in your console.
+If everything works smoothly, you will see multiple completed marks in your console.
-Whenever the backup has been completed successfully, it will state:
+Whenever the backup has completed successfully, it will state:

 ```
 ✅ Backup done => /var/lib/docker/volumes/backup_datadir/_data/backup.tar.gz
 ```

 Your BTCPay Server has now finished the backup process.
-It is up to you to store these backups in a safe manner, for instance by copying it to a remote server.
+You must store these backups safely, for instance, by copying them to a remote server.

-After you havve made a backup the first time, it is always wise to at least test your backup in a restore scenario.
+After making a backup the first time, it is always wise to at least test your backup in a restore scenario.
-In the next topic, we will go over the extra options you can set with your backup.
+We will go over the extra options you can set with your backup in the next topic.

 ### Set a backup passphrase